 Apprenticeships involve an organized training program to pursue recognized qualifications.
 It is a combination of on-the-job training and classroom teaching.

-If you are 16 years old or over, you are eligible for apprenticeships.
+Apprenticeship eligibility criteria may vary depending on the country, industry, and specific apprenticeship program.
+In the UK if you are 16 years old or over, you are eligible for apprenticeships.

 For most apprenticeships, your employer may require some GCSEs.
 Some may require A levels or equivalents.